+Electronic supplementary material.
 Supplementary material for this article is supplied as a separate archive available from Zenodo 10.5281/zenodo.10200997.
-The fast BEM code used for simulations is shared as open-source at github.com/vyastreb/HBEM.
+The code used to obtain BEM results is shared as open-source at github.com/vyastreb/HBEM and a snapshot used for all simulations in the paper is available at Software Heritage SWHID..